100% Customer Satisfaction Guarantee

 Aquilegia hybrids

-I would also like to mention briefly two aquilegia hybrids: 'Nora Barlow' and 'Adelaide Addison'.
+I'd also like to mention, briefly, two aquilegia hybrids: 'Nora Barlow' and 'Adelaide Addison'.
 'Nora Barlow' is an interesting plant, known mainly to flower arrangers.
 In late spring the foliage is complimented by curious lime-green and pink spiky, nodding, pom-pom flowers.
-Although thought by some to be described in both Gerard's and Parkinson's Herbals, I am informed the plant occurred as a curious sport and was named after a descendant of Charles Darwin.
+Although thought by some to be described in both Gerard's and Parkinson's Herbals, I'm informed the plant occurred as a curious sport and was named after a descendant of Charles Darwin.
 'Adelaide Addison' has flowers of mid-blue, with centres of double white edged with blue.
 This plant is named after a gardener whose descendants still live in Cambridgeshire.

 John Drake is custodian of the National Collection of Aquilegias under the auspices of the National Council for the Conservation of Plants and Gardens.